 A 48A EV charger must run on a 240V circuit protected by a 60A double-pole breaker.
 The wiring should use 6 AWG solid copper conductors rated for at least 75°C (e.g., THHN) and 10 AWG copper ground conductors.
 These chargers are typically hardwired directly to a junction box or panel, though some plug-in units use NEMA 14-60 outlets if allowed by code.

-GFCI protection is required and must be provided either at the breaker, within the charger, or through a GFCI-protected outlet where applicable.
+GFCI protection is required under NEC 625.41 for plug-in installs, but hardwired EVSE may qualify for exemption under NEC 210.8(F).
 Always follow NEC guidelines and local codes for conductor sizing, voltage drop, and breaker ratings.

 This 240V configuration uses a dedicated 60A double-pole breaker to feed three 6 AWG solid copper conductors – black (L1), red (L2), and 10 AWG green (Ground) – to a junction box.
 Neutral is not required.
 The charger is directly wired in, and the ground connects to the ground busbar, as shown in our circuit wiring diagram below.